ghyslain/ghyslain.me/index.md

 ---
 layout: default
 description: "Data Product Manager at InReach Ventures, the AI powered VC.
-Organizer of Indie London, the largest events for London indie makers."
+Founder and Community Lead of Indie London, the largest events for London indie entrepreneurs."
 title: Ghyslain Gaillard

 ---